dshanske/indieweb-post-kinds/readme.txt

 interface at this time.

  * **Wish** - a post indicating a desire/wish.
 The archive of which would be a wishlist, such as a gift registry or similar.
-(Under Development)
  * **Weather** - A weather post would be current weather conditions
  * **Exercise** - Representing some form of physical activity
  * **Travel** - Representing a trip